shaarli/Shaarli/doc/md/Community-&-Related-software.md

 - [Ulauncher Extension](https://github.com/sebw/ulauncher-shaarli) - Ulauncher is an an application launcher for Linux, this extension allows research in your Shaarli

 ### Browser addons
-- [Shaarli Firefox Extension](https://github.com/ikipatang/shaarli-web-extension) - toolbar button to share your current tab with Shaarli.
+- [Shaarli Firefox Extension](https://github.com/ikipatang/shaarli-web-extension) - Toolbar button to share your current tab with Shaarli.
-- [Shaarli Chrome Extension](https://github.com/octplane/Shiny-Shaarli) - toolbar button to share your current tab with Shaarli.
+- [Shaarli Chrome Extension](https://github.com/octplane/Shiny-Shaarli) - Toolbar button to share your current tab with Shaarli.

 ### Server apps
 - [shaarchiver](https://github.com/nodiscc/shaarchiver) - Archive your Shaarli bookmarks and their content